 What is Previcox for Dogs Prescribed For

-As we previously mentioned, Previcox is a non-steroidal anti-inflammatory drug.
+As we previously mentioned, Previcox is a nonsteroidal anti-inflammatory drug.
 Like most NSAIDs, veterinarians prescribe Previcox in an effort to reduce and manage pain.
 The source of the dog's pain may vary from one to the next.
 We'll explain.

 Previcox for Osteoarthritis in Dogs

 Most often, veterinarians will prescribe Previcox to treat and manage symptoms of osteoarthritis in dogs.
 Arthritis is a general term for irregular changes of the joints.
 While there are different types of arthritis, osteoarthritis (also called degenerative joint disease) is the most common.
 The condition affects up to one in five dogs and is typically associated with age.
-Additionally, osteoarthritis is a progressive disease can is often difficult to detect in its early stages.
-It can cause the dog to experience severe joint distress, lack of mobility, and ultimately affect their quality of life.
+Additionally, osteoarthritis is a progressive disease and is often difficult to detect in its early stages.
+It can cause the dog to experience severe joint pain, lack of mobility, and ultimately affect their quality of life.

 Witnessing your dog face the unfortunate truths of aging can be extremely difficult for a pet owner.
 The fact of the matter is that as your dog gets older, they are at a higher risk of developing a number of health conditions, including osteoarthritis.
-In order to manage their pain and reduce inflammation, your vet may prescribe a non-steroidal anti-inflammatory drug such as Previcox.
+In order to manage their pain and reduce inflammation, your vet may prescribe a nonsteroidal anti-inflammatory drug such as Previcox.

 Managing Post-Operative Pain and Inflammation